rexlbias/rexlbias.github.io/README.md

 College Student/Self-Study
 - Earned Security+ Certification: Demonstrated expertise in network security and risk management, leading to the implementation of robust security protocols and effective response to cyber threats.
 - Achieved Linux Security Essentials Certification: Established a strong foundation in Linux system security, managing permissions, and securing network services, enhancing the ability to respond to security incidents.
-- Obtained SC-900 Certification: Showcased understanding of security, compliance, and identity in Microsoft IAM services.
+- Obtained SC-900 Certification: Showcased an understanding of security, compliance, and identity in Microsoft IAM services.
 - CCNA Certification: Acquired Cisco networking proficiency, mastering troubleshooting and configuration tasks, which enhanced endpoint security capabilities.
 - Associates in Arts Organizational Management: Enhanced communication and leadership skills, management competencies across various industries, financial analysis, and legal aspects of business.